cnopt/vehicle-simulator/README.md

 # Virtual Vehicle Simulator

+Repository for my final year project as part of my Computer Science degree at Northumbria University.
+The module took place over the course of 2019-2020, and was finished on 14th May 2020.
+The deliverables were a sofware package developed over the course of the year, as well as an accompanying dissertation.

+---

 This is a web application that is used to allow interaction with a virtual vehicle and its broadcasted signals, all of which can be queried and updated through this project's API, with changes immediately reflected.

 It consists of a 3 segments: a virtual vehicle which can be rotated by clicking & dragging the cursor, a table that displays all values that can be updated through the API, and a log that displays information about every request received by the API.